Zabrane/qlnd/doc/LightningTickerplants.md

 ![](AliceAndBobActiveChannel.png)

-Channels can be close between peers at any time, at which point the most recent transaction, and latest balance, will be broadcast to the blockchain.
+Channels can be closed between peers at any time, at which point the most recent transaction, and latest balance, will be broadcast to the blockchain.
 This is known as the **settlement transaction**, where the funds held on the multisignature address are spent to the wallet addresses of the participants, see [Section: Closing a channel](#Closing-a-channel-with-a-Settlement-transaction).